Prevention and Treatment of Blood Clots after Hip and Knee Replacement Surgery

 • Warfarin: Your doctor may prescribe warfarin instead of heparin or low molecular weight heparin for blood clot prevention.
 Warfarin is taken orally in pill form once daily.

-• Direct Oral Anticoagulants: These drugs are the newest type of anti-clotting medicines and are available in a pill form, which are also taken orally once or twice daily depending upon which medication you are prescribed by your doctor.
+• Direct oral anticoagulants: These drugs are the newest type of anti-clotting medicines and are available in a pill form, which are also taken orally once or twice daily depending upon which medication you’re prescribed.

 You and your doctor should review your treatment options together, along with their pros and cons and possible side effects.
 Some of the drugs require adherence to a schedule, careful management of your diet, and regular blood testing.
-All of this can be managed, but should be considered, along with your insurance coverage for the medication, when selecting a treatment options.
 Click here for more specifics about the use of each type of medicine.

 Blood Clot Signs and Symptoms

-While you are recovering from your joint replacement surgery, be on the lookout for possible blood clots and contact your physician immediately if you experience any of the signs or symptoms of a blood clot.
+While you’re recovering from your joint replacement surgery, be on the lookout for possible blood clots and contact your physician immediately if you experience any of these signs or symptoms:

 Symptoms of Deep Vein Thrombosis (DVT or blood clots in your leg or arm)